-The Sitka Tourism Best Management Practices (TBMP) program is modeled after the TBMP program first established in Juneau, 25 years ago.
+The Sitka Tourism Best Management Practices (TBMP) program was developed through a collaborative process that included community input and is modeled after the TBMP program first established in Juneau, 25 years ago.
 Ketchikan and Skagway have also modeled their TBMPs after Juneau's program.
-The SitkaTBMP is a voluntary compliance program for partners and organizations in the City and Borough of Sitka.
-Our TBMP is intended to minimize the impacts of tourism in a manner which addresses both resident and industry concerns while maintaining our quality of life and enhancing the visitor experience in Sitka.
+The Sitka TBMP is a voluntary compliance program for partners and organizations in the City and Borough of Sitka.
+Our TBMP is intended to be a living document that strives to establish guidelines that represent a holistic approach to tourism that proactively works to improve ecosystems, elevate local economies, and promote meaningful and responsible visitor experience.